 Improving the green credentials of older buildings to create a more sustainable future

-In our latest blog, Ben Hunter, director at Silverstone Building Consultancy, looks at the important role of a building surveyor in reducing an older building’s carbon footprint, whilst increasing the overall asset value and attractiveness to occupiers.
+In our latest blog we look at the important role of a building surveyor in reducing an older building’s carbon footprint, whilst increasing the overall asset value and attractiveness to occupiers.

 Buildings and their environmental impact